mor234/Ex1-weighted-graph/README.md

 ### The graph is implemented as a hash map of nodes, each node contains the information about him and a Hash map of the node neighbors and the weight of the edge connecting them.

-Also has 2 junit tests for each of the
-The graph is implemented as a hash map of nodes containing Hash map of the node neibores and the weight of the edge connecting them their neighbors.
-The 3 class implements the corresponding interfaces: node_info, weighted_graph,     weighted_graph_algorithms (written by boaz benmoshe).
+The class implements the corresponding interfaces: node_info, weighted_graph, weighted_graph_algorithms (written by boaz benmoshe).

-The classes are:
+**WGraph_DS:**

-Graph_DS: A class representing a graph, implemented using HashMap,
+A class representing a weighted graph, implemented using HashMap,
 allows access to variables in O(1).
+Each node in the graph is a Node_info, implemented using inside class Node_info which implements the interface node_info.
-The class allows basic operations on a graph, such as:
+The class allows basic operations on a graph in 0(1), such as:
-adding a node to the graph, connecting two nodes, removing a node, etc.
+-addNode(int key): adding a node to the graph -getNode(int key)
+-connect(int node1, int node2, double w):connecting two nodes
+-hasEdge(int node1, int node2)
+etc.

+the following methods has different time comlexity:
+Collection<node_info> getV(int node_id): getting a collection of the node neighbors in  O(k) time, k - being the degree of node_id. happenes because goes through all the keys of the neibores in the hash map of the neighbors inside the no removing a node, etc.

+     This method return a pointer (shallow copy) for a Collection representing all the nodes in the graph.
+      Note: this method should run in O(1) tim public int nodeSize() O(1)

+    public int()-O(1)

+    public int getMC() O(1)
+     public void removeEdge(int node1, int node2)-O(1)

+    public Collection<node_info> getV();- This method return a pointer (shallow copy) for a Collection representing all the nodes in the graph.

+ public Collection<node_info> getV(int node_id);-O(k) time,This method returns a Collection containing all the
+     nodes connected to node_id k - being the degree of node_id.

+}

 NodeData:
 A class representing a node in a graph.